-The Patriot Fire Control Enhanced Operator is military occupational specialty (MOS) 14E, and it is part of the Army's air defense artillery team.
+The Patriot Fire Control Enhanced Operator is a military occupational specialty (MOS) 14E, and it is part of the Army's air defense artillery team.

 As part of the Patriot missile team, soldiers in MOS 14E have specific technical duties that are part of launching the missile system.
 They include initializing and operating the Patriot's information and coordination center, its engagement control station, its radar set, and the antenna mast group.

 Part of the job involves maintaining and conducting preventive checks on the Patriot's fire control section and related equipment, an obviously important part of the job dealing with delicate parts of the missile system.
 These soldiers also evaluate target data and then identify and engage targets.
 They'll also perform operation and intelligence duties on the Patriot's fire control section.

 MOS 14E also provides technical guidance to lower grade personnel.